 Being downtown was ideal.
 It’s close to the Corning Museum of Glass, the Rockwell Museum, restaurants and more.
-Being downtown will put you in the heart of everything we’ve mentioned to do and see when you visit Corning NY.
+Staying in downtown Corning, NY will put you in the heart of everything we’ve mentioned to do and see when you visit.

 Here’s a few great options with wonderful reviews: